oliora/bitmask/README.md

 ## All the ways to define a bitmask

 The bitmask can be defined in the ways described below.
 Any way of definition can be used with any type of enum: unscoped (classic), scoped (C++11), relaxed and strongly typed ones.
-The non-intrusive way of definition is specially designed to use exisiting flag enums without any modification.
+The non-intrusive way of definition is specially designed to use an exisiting enum without modifying it.

 ### Contiguous bitmask values